Hawaii Without Kids: A Couples Guide to Romance on the Islands

 When to Go

-The best time for a couples trip is September through mid-December.
-The summer crowds have thinned, prices drop from their peak, the weather is warm and mostly dry, and the whale season has not yet brought the winter wave of tourists.
-January through March offers whale watching on Maui and Kauai, which is magical, but expect higher prices and more visitors.
-April and May are also excellent -- the spring break rush has passed and the islands settle into a lovely quiet rhythm.
+Best window is September through mid-December.
+Summer crowds thinned, prices off peak, weather warm and mostly dry, whale season hasn't kicked in yet.
+January through March is great for whale watching but expect higher prices and more visitors.
+April and May are also excellent - spring break has passed and the islands settle into a quiet rhythm.

 How Long to Stay

-For a true couples reset, aim for seven to ten days.
-Five days works if you are only visiting one island, but anything less and you will spend half your trip recovering from jet lag and the other half dreading the flight home.
-If you can swing ten days, split your time between two islands -- Maui and Lanai, or Kauai and Oahu -- for a trip that feels expansive and varied.
+For a real couples reset, aim for seven to ten days.
+Five days works if you're staying on one island.
+Less than that and you spend half the trip recovering from jet lag and the other half dreading the flight home.
+Ten days lets you split between two islands - Maui and Lanai, or Kauai and Oahu.
 Inter-island flights are short and affordable, typically under $100 one way.
+(Just check the VOG before you fly inter-island - Kilauea has grounded flights more than once.)

 Budget vs. Luxury

-Hawaii can be done at almost any budget, but for a couples trip, I recommend investing where it matters most: your hotel and at least one or two splurge meals.
-You can save on lunches by picking up poke bowls and plate lunches from local spots, which are often the best meals on the island anyway.
-Activities like hiking, beach time, and exploring small towns cost nothing but are often the most memorable parts of the trip.
-If you are watching your budget, consider a vacation rental in a town like Kihei on Maui or Poipu on Kauai -- you get more space, a kitchen for breakfast, and significant savings over resort pricing.
+Hawaii can be done at almost any budget.
+For a couples trip I recommend investing where it matters - your hotel and one or two splurge meals.
+Save on lunches with poke bowls and plate lunches from local spots, often the best meals on the island anyway.
+Hiking, beach time, and exploring small towns cost nothing and are often the most memorable parts.
+Watching the budget?
+Vacation rental in Kihei on Maui or Poipu on Kauai - more space, kitchen for breakfast, real savings over resort pricing.

-A pair of good Maui Jim polarized sunglasses is a worthy investment before your trip.
-They were literally designed for Hawaiian light conditions, and the difference between cheap gas station shades and real polarized lenses when you are staring at the Pacific all day is significant.
-Your eyes will thank you, and you will look great in every photo.
+A pair of good Maui Jim polarized sunglasses is a worthy investment before the trip.
+Designed for Hawaiian light.
+The difference between cheap gas station shades and real polarized lenses when you're staring at the Pacific all day is significant.
+Your eyes will thank you and you'll look great in every photo.

 Why You Deserve This Trip

 I know the guilt.
-I feel it every time I leave my kids, even when I know they are perfectly happy with my parents and probably eating more ice cream than I would ever allow.
-But here is what I have learned from our couples trips to Hawaii: coming home as better partners makes us better parents.
-We return more patient, more grateful, more connected to each other and to the reasons we built this family in the first place.
+I feel it every time I leave my kids with my parents, even when I know they're perfectly happy and probably eating more ice cream than I would ever allow.
+Here's what I've learned from our couples trips: coming home as better partners makes us better parents.
+We come back more patient, more grateful, more connected to each other and to why we built this family in the first place.

-Your children do not need you every second of every day.
-What they need is parents who love each other, who prioritize their relationship, and who model what a healthy partnership looks like.
-Taking a week to reconnect in one of the most beautiful places on Earth is not selfish.
-It is an investment in the foundation your family stands on.
+Your kids do not need you every second of every day.
+What they need is parents who love each other, who prioritize the relationship, and who model what a healthy partnership looks like.
+Taking a week to reconnect in one of the most beautiful places on earth is not selfish.
+It's an investment in the foundation your family stands on.

 The best thing you can do for your kids is love their other parent well.
 Sometimes that means buying two plane tickets to Maui and leaving the school lunch drama behind for a week.

-So call Grandma.
+Call Grandma.
 Book the flights.
-Pack that waterproof camera, your best sundress, and the swimsuit you have been too tired to wear.
-Hawaii is waiting for you -- not as a mom, not as a carpool driver, not as the person who always remembers the permission slips -- but as the woman who fell in love on a beach somewhere and is ready to do it again.
+Pack that waterproof camera, your best sundress, and the swimsuit you've been too tired to wear.
+Hawaii is waiting - not for you-as-mom, not for you-as-carpool driver, not for you-as-permission-slip-rememberer - but for the woman who fell in love on a beach somewhere and is ready to do it again.

 Couples Packing Essentials: